apple/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/SDKSupport/IntegrateWithZephyr.md

 Loop
 ```

-This setup may also desirable since `west flash` is also available and can be used instead of invoking the flashing tools manually.
+This setup may also be desirable since `west flash` is also available and can be used instead of invoking the flashing tools manually.

 If compiling a firmware for a real/physical board such as the `nrf52840dk/nrf52840`, `west flash` will work if the SEGGER J-Link host tools are installed.
 As an example, with the [nrfx-blink-sdk](../../../../nrfx-blink-sdk/) project: